 Comments

 The UL for niacin in Australia, New Zealand and Canada is a chronic intake of 35 mg/day and is based on symptoms collectively referred to as the "niacin flush"; redness, burning, itching and tingling of the face, neck, and arms (2, 3).
 The U.K. has not established a safe upper level for either nicotinic acid or nicotinamide due to insufficient evidence (4).
-For more information, consult the International Reference Values Collection.
+For more information, consult the International Dietary Reference Values Collection.

 Rationale